matroux/ITO33-old/content/solutions/_index.md

       subtitle: WE PROVIDE THE SOLUTION FOR ASSET MANAGEMENT
       lists:
       - heading: |
-          OPSCORE
+          The Convertible Bond
-        subheading: The Convertible Bond
+        subheading: OPSCORE
           Pricing Solution
         image: "/images/p1.jpg"
         background: ""
         text: |
-          The complete front-office solution for the pricing, the hedging and the analysis of convertible securities.
-It consists of three components: a data model of            terms  and conditions, a pricing engine and an excel front-end.
+        Opscore is our complete front-office solution for the pricing, hedging and analysis of convertible securities.
+According to Sheen Kassouf and Edward Thorp (co-          authors of Beat the Market), a convertible security is “any security that may be exchanged for common stock”.
         btn:
         - text: Explore
           url: "#"